AmrR101/2019-Alliance-for-Global-Health-and-Science-Makerere-University_Variants/data_redution/alignment.md

     --genomeDir ../References/star.overlap100.gencode.v29 \
     --outSAMtype BAM SortedByCoordinate \
     --quantMode GeneCounts \
-    --outFileNamePrefix SampleAC1.streamed_ \
+    --outFileNamePrefix sample1.streamed_ \
-    --readFilesCommand zcat \
+    --readFilesCommand gunzip -c \
-    --readFilesIn SampleAC1.streamed_R1.fastq.gz SampleAC1.streamed_R2.fastq.gz
+    --readFilesIn sample1.streamed_R1.fastq.gz sample1.streamed_R2.fastq.gz

-In the command, we are telling star to count reads on a gene level ('--quantMode GeneCounts'), the prefix for all the output files will be SampleAC1.streamed_, the command to unzip the files (zcat), and finally, the input file pair.
+In the command, we are telling star to count reads on a gene level ('--quantMode GeneCounts'), the prefix for all the output files will be sample1.streamed_, the command to unzip the files (gunzip -c), and finally, the input file pair.

 Once finished please 'exit' the srun session.
 You'll know you were successful when your back on tadpole